davebrent/jez/README.md

 **Features**

 * Deterministic.
-* Support for Open Sound Control and MIDI.
+* Support for MIDI & Open Sound Control (over UDP and WebSockets).
 * Range of built-in keywords & track effects for manipulating sequences.
 * Support for user defined keywords.
 * Light on system dependencies.